 Keeping the middle bottle “squeezed” move your fingers and pinch the straw between the ventricle and body.
 Now release the middle bottle and watch your blood move from the atrium into the ventricle.

 Repeat, repeat, repeat to pump blood from the atrium, into the ventricle then out to the body!

 Once your blood in the atrium gets too low, you can take blood from the “body” and add it back into the atrium.
 Then start again.

 Your heart rate is how fast your heart beats.
 We measure this as beats per minute.
 The easiest way to do this is to count how many times your heart beats in ten seconds, then multiply the number by 6 (60 seconds in a minute) to get your heart rate.

 Heart rate is affected by many things.
 It varies by person, but also each person experiences variations in their heart rate every day.
 Many things can affect heart rate including age, health, activity, caffeine, sugar and more.

-We have 4 heart valves.
-The Tricuspid and Mitral are located between the atrium and ventricle.
-The Aortic and Pulmonary valves control blood flow out of the ventricles into the arteries.
-When you pinch the straw between the first two bottles, you are mimicking the Tricupsid or Mitral valves.
-When you pinch the second straw you are mimicking the Aortic or Pulmonary valves.
+The tricuspid and mitral are located between the atrium and ventricle.
+The aortic and pulmonary valves control blood flow out of the ventricles into the arteries.
+When you pinch the straw between the first two bottles, you are mimicking the tricupsid or mitral valves.
+When you pinch the second straw you are mimicking the aortic or pulmonary valves.